sovity/authority-portal/README.md

 ## About The Project

+The **Authority Portal** is an open-source Software as a Service (SaaS) solution designed to streamline the management of your Dataspace.
+This innovative tool serves as a comprehensive Dataspace Administration Tool, offering a platform where you can seamlessly invite organizations and their users to participate in your Dataspace.

-Allows a Dataspace to manage its participants.
-Supports participant organization structure, multiple ways to get or add connectors and service partners that can provide their own CaaS for other participants.
+The Authority Portal is not just about managing participants.
+It also provides multiple avenues to add or acquire connectors and service partners.
+These partners can offer their own Connector-as-a-Service (CaaS), extending the functionality and versatility of your Dataspace.

-Since the Authority Portal is part of a dataspace administration, technical connections to other dataspace systems are necessary.
-If you would like to deploy the Authority Portal yourself and use it productively, please contact sovity so that we can help you.
+As a Dataspace administration tool, the Authority Portal necessitates technical connections with other dataspace components, including the CaaS component.
+This integration ensures a smooth and efficient operation, enhancing the overall user experience.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>